Measurements of cosmic expansion and growth rate of structure from voids in the Sloan Digital Sky Survey between redshift 0.07 and 1.0: Void Analysis

 We measure the binned void-galaxy correlation function $\xi^s$ (or $\xi^r$) in redshift space (real-space) in 30 bins of the observed void galaxy separation distance $s$ ($r$) and 80 bins of the cosine of the angle $\mu_s$ ($\mu_r$) between the separation vector and the line-of-sight direction to the void centre using the Landy-Szalay estimator \citep{Landy:1993}:

 where each term $XY$ refers to the number of pairs for the given populations in the bin, normalized by the effective total number of such pairs.
 Here $D_1$ refers to the void centre positions, $D_2$ to the galaxies, and $R_1$ and $R_2$ to the corresponding sets of unclustered random points matching the angular and redshift distributions and systematic effects of the void and galaxy catalogues but a factor of 50 times larger to minimize shot noise.
 The galaxy randoms $R_2$ are taken from the publicly provided random catalogues for each sample by SDSS.
-We construct the appropriate void random catalogues ourselves, by running the reconstruction and void-finding steps described above on each of the 250 mock MGS or Patchy galaxy mocks respectively to create 250 realisations of the void catalogues.
-We then randomly sample $\left(\mathrm{ra},\mathrm{dec}, z\right)$ combinations from the resulting distributions for the mock voids to make a void random catalogue that has $50$ times more objects than obtained in the survey data.
+We construct the appropriate void random catalogues ourselves.